adalsina/mit-tracker/README.md

 The program will then show the edited video and will output a csv file containing the positions (in nanometers) and the instantaneous velocity of the fluorescence centroids of each mitochondria for each frame.

+Created by Wai Kin Wong and Wu Ming Lai.